trufnetwork/kwil-db/testing/EXTENSION_LOADING.md

 ### Extension Loading Process

-1. **Pre-test Setup**: Extensions are registered in the database before interpreter creation
+1. **Pre-test Setup**: Extensions are registered using the production `interpreter.RegisterExtensionInitialization` function
 2. **Interpreter Creation**: The interpreter loads registered extensions from the database
 3. **Namespace Creation**: Extension namespaces and methods become available
 4. **Test Execution**: Tests can use extension functionality normally

 ### Metadata Handling

-Extension metadata is stored and retrieved using the same mechanisms as production:
+Extension metadata uses the production `interpreter.Value` type system:

+- All values must be created using `interpreter.NewValue()`
 - Supports all primitive types (string, int, float, bool)
 - Supports arrays of primitive types
-- Automatically handles type conversion and storage
+- Uses the same type conversion and storage mechanisms as production

+**Note**: The testing framework now uses the actual production extension loading functions (`interpreter.RegisterExtensionInitialization` and `interpreter.UnregisterExtensionInitialization`) ensuring complete compatibility and eliminating code duplication.

 ## Backward Compatibility